thacherT1D/new-angular-curriculum/Unit-1/05-built-in-directives.md

 </div>
 ```

-The element is hidden when the expression provided to `ng-show` attribute is `false`. `ng-hide` will hide an element when the expression given to ng-hide is true.
+The element is hidden when the expression provided to `ng-show` attribute is `false`. `ng-hide` will hide an element when the expression given to `ng-hide` is `true`.

 **EXERCISE**

-Inspect an element that is hidden by ng-show/hide in the browser.
+Inspect an element that is hidden by `ng-show`/`hide` in the browser.
 What does Angular do to hide an element?

 **EXERCISE**